scrtlabs/protocol/docs/source/SecretContracts.rst

 **1.** A user creates a new auction by sending a transaction to an 'Auction Factory', which acts as a proxy for deploying new auction contracts.

-**2.** The Auction Factory specifies a ERC721 contract which will mint the auction reward.
+**2.** The Auction Factory specifies an ERC721 contract which will mint the auction reward.

 **3.** A potential bidder stakes Ether in the auction contract and acts as collateral for a potential bid.